 - Dive with sharks in the Indian Ocean

-From Perth: Rottnest Island Bike and Ferry Combo
+From Perth: Rottnest Island Full-Day Bike and Ferry Trip

 “Cycle around Rottnest Island and discover the sandy settlement by pedal power.
 Benefit from round-trip transfers by ferry and bike around the car-free island at your own pace.
 Complimentary hotel pick-up is available from selected Perth CBD locations.”

 Read Through My Blog Posts on Perth Below

 The capital of South Regional Australia, Adelaide earns the nickname “The City of Churches,” but it offers much more than religious landmarks.